-Standardised

-- Mainly individuals and small businesses.
-Their transactions are for relatively small amounts of money, and share similar credit characteristics. - In Retail Banking, Corporate & Commercial Banking (for some small, non- - complex corporate clients) and Corporate Centre (for our non-core portfolios). - We manage risk using automated decision-making tools.
-These are backed by - teams of analysts who specialise in this type of risk.
+Standardised Non-standardised Mainly individuals and small businesses.
+Their transactions are for relatively Mainly medium and large corporate customers.
+Their transactions are for larger small amounts of money, and share similar credit characteristics. values, and have more diverse credit characteristics.
+In Retail Banking, Corporate & Commercial Banking (for some small, non- In Retail Banking (for some business banking transactions), Corporate & complex corporate clients) and Corporate Centre (for our non-core portfolios).
+Commercial Banking, Corporate & Investment Banking and Corporate Centre.
+We manage risk using automated decision-making tools.
+These are backed by teams of analysts who specialise in this type of risk.
+We manage risk through expert analysis.
+We support this with decision-making tools based on internal risk assessment models.